lukepark327/onechain/README.md

 As Blockchain-based services grew, so open-source that assists in developing blockchain core was needed.
 There are open-source projects like Bitcoin and Ethereum, but those are too hard to learn and to use.

 We solve the above problems with a
-**```one-chain```, simple implementation of blockchain core.**
+**```onechain```, simple implementation of blockchain core.**
-The one-chain adopts modular design: Dividing layers into blockchain, network, APIs, and wallet for clarity.
+The onechain adopts modular design: Dividing layers into blockchain, network, APIs, and wallet for clarity.
 Also, detailed comments and documents are provided to facilitate learning and reusing.
-Both front-end and back-end of one-chain is written in Javascript (Node.js and Vue.js) but written in simple (without async, et al.) so that other language developers can understand them.
+Both front-end and back-end of onechain is written in Javascript (Node.js and Vue.js) but written in simple (without async, et al.) so that other language developers can understand them.

 ## Use-cases